fernando-mc/fernandomc.com/content/posts/zz_old_draft_travis-ci-npm-package.md

 Let's break this down.

-CHECK THIS PART
+CHECK THIS PART:
 - The `language: node_js` just tells Travis what language to expect the code to be written in.
-- `node_js: lts/*` means "Use the latest long time stability version of node" CHECK THIS PART
+- `node_js: lts/*` means "Use the latest long time stability version of node" CHECK THIS PART CHECK THIS PART CHECK THIS PARTCHECK THIS PART ^^  I think it isn't needed actually?

 - The `deploy` section gives Travis all the information it needs to deploy the node package for us.
 - It uses the provider of `npm` to know we're deploying this to (surprise!) npm.
 - The `email` it uses the the email address I have associated with my personal npm account.
 - the `api_key` section uses an encrypted value under `secure` that is ddecrypted by Travis at runtime in order to deploy to npm.
 (More on this in a moment!)
 - The `on:` section determines when it should actually deploy the package.
 Do we want it to deploy on every commit to a specific branch?
 What specific conditions need to be met to trigger a deploy?
-In this case I use `tags: true` to make sure travis only ep
+In this case I use `tags: true` to make sure travis only deploys when I push a new version that includes git tags indicating I've bumped the package version.

 **Changes and Versioning**